 - Procurement of blood samples for lab testing

 - Ongoing reviews of services with primary physicians to promote the best treatment outcomes

 - Placement of peripheral inserted central catheter (PICC) lines

 Infusion Clinic, Froedtert Hospital campus

-Room 382 on third floor of Specialty Clinics building
+Room 1990-1994 on the first floor of Specialty Clinics building

 Moorland Reserve Health Center, New Berlin